 Is Pinching the Same as Deadheading?

-While pinching is for the purpose of encouraging branching and bushier growth, deadheading is removing the spent or faded flowers from a plant.
-This is done to promote continuous blooms and prevent seed formation.
+While pinching cut flower plants encourages branching and bushier growth, deadheading removes spent or faded flowers from a plant to promote continuous blooms and prevent seed formation.

 Should You Pinch or Cut Plants?